 The general structure of the knowledge graph is based on (Page, 2013, 2016a).
 The core entities are taxa, taxonomic names, publications, journals, and people.
 Figure 1 summarises the relationships between those entities.

-Taxa and taxonomic names were modelled using the TDWG LSID vocabulary based on (Kennedy et al., 2006).
+Taxa and taxonomic names were modelled using the TDWG Life Sciences Identifier (LSID) vocabulary based on (Kennedy et al., 2006).
 Taxa are nodes in a tree representing the taxonomic classification and are instances of the type tc:TaxonConcept.
 The taxonomic classification is represented by rdfs:subClassOf relationship between parent and child taxa (a child is a rdfs:subClassOf its parent).

 Taxonomic names (type tn:TaxonName) are connected to the corresponding taxa using relations from the TAXREF vocabulary (Michel et al., 2017) and are typically either accepted names or synonyms.
-This vocabulary was adopted to because it enables a more direct way of expressing the relationship between taxa and taxonomic names than is possible using the TDWG LSID vocabulary.
+This vocabulary was adopted because it enables a more direct way of expressing the relationship between taxa and taxonomic names than is possible using the TDWG LSID vocabulary.

 Taxonomic names are published in publications, which were represented using terms from the schema.org vocabulary.
 In cases where the full text of an article is available as a PDF file I make use of the schema:encoding property to link the publication to a schema:MediaObject representing the PDF.
 Articles are linked to the journals they were published in by the schema:isPartOf property.

 Representing ordered lists in RDF is not straightforward, which presents a challenge for expressing relationships such as authorship.
 Not only is the order of authorship an important feature when formatting a published work for display, it is also useful information when trying to reconcile author names (see below).
-The approach adopted here is to use the schema:Role type (Vicki Tardif Holland & Jason Johnson, 2014) .
-Rather than directly connect a publication to an author using, say, the schema:creator property, instead the creator of a work is a Role, which in turn has the author as a creator property.
-The position of author in the list of authors is stored using the schema:roleName property (e.g., “1”, “2”, etc.) (Figure 2).
+The approach adopted here is to use the schema:Role type (Holland & Johnson, 2014) .
+Inserting a Role node between two entities enables us to annotate that relationship, for example specifying the time period during which the relationship applies, or the source of the evidence for that relationship (Gawriljuk et al., 2016).
+Holland and Johnson (2014) note that they expect that most consumers of data modelled using Roles would collapse the Role node to retrieve the direct link between the two entities.
+To make the collapsing easier the Role node reuses the property used to link to the Role to link to the target entity.
+Hence, rather than directly connect a publication to an author using, say, the schema:creator property, the creator of a work is a Role, which in turn has the author as its creator property.
+We can then store the position of author in the list of authors using the schema:roleName property (e.g., “1”, “2”, etc.) (Figure 2).

 Identifiers